matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-content.md

 Checkout [example 8 on CodePen](https://codepen.io/matuzo/pen/ZEbwMNR).

+You’ll find more ways of using the `content` property in Adrian’s article [https://adrianroselli.com/2019/12/showing-file-types-in-links.html](https://adrianroselli.com/2019/12/showing-file-types-in-links.html).

 Wow, that was a lot.
 I didn’t expect to write and learn so much.
 I hope that you’ve learned as much as I did.

 Thanks for reading ❤️ and thanks to Stefan for the inspiration for this post.

+## Updates

+**28.05.2020** Added a disclaimer about putting text in CSS files, and a link to an article by Adrian Roselli.